olayinkaajayi/olayinkaajayi/README.md

 - 👋 Hi, I’m Olayinka Josiah Ajayi
 - 👀 I’m interested in Video Representation Learning and Graph Neural Networks
 - 🌱 I’m currently a PhD student at the MathSys CDT, University of Warwick
-- 💞️ I’m looking to collaborate on research related to Video Representation Learning and Graph Neural Networks
+- 💞️ I’m looking to collaborate on research related to Video Representation Learning and Graph Neural Networks.
-- 📫 How to reach me: email...
-Olayinka.Ajayi@warwick.ac.uk
+- 📫 How to reach me: LinkedIn...
+Olayinka Josiah Ajayi.

 <!---
 olayinkaajayi/olayinkaajayi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.